• Skip to primary navigation

 You just need a few ingredients to make Homemade Bacon Bits!

-vegan bacon bits on baking tray
+Vegan bacon bits on a baking sheet.

 How to serve